 A career in the Intelligence Community is both challenging and rewarding.
-You’ll be a member of an elite group united under a commitment to keep our nation’s leaders informed, protect our country from outside threats, and develop the cutting-edge technology necessary to solve the complex national security issues of tomorrow.
+You’ll be a member of an elite group united with a common purpose to keep our nation’s leaders informed, protect our country from outside threats, and develop the cutting-edge technology necessary to solve the complex national security issues of tomorrow.

-Regardless of the agency or position, applicants need strong oral communication, written communication, interpersonal, and critical thinking/analytical skills.
+Regardless of the agency or position applied for, all applicants must have strong oral communication, written communication, interpersonal, and critical thinking/analytical skills.
 The abilities to work under tight deadlines and to work within a team environment are also important.

 We also offer numerous opportunities for current students.